AbstractSDK/carrot-app/docs/src/2_tutorial.md

 - Note below that for the execution we are using the Abstract API for accessing the cosmos SDK AuthZ module
 - Note that we are using a get_user function that allows us to retrieve the owner account address, this is because the caller of this contract i.e `info.sender` is not necessarily the owner.
 In fact, this swap is occuring during the create_position stage which could be triggered upon contract instantiation by the manager address which is different from the owner address.
 - Note that we are using the Abstract dex adapter API to generate the swapping message specific to osmosis.
-The format used here in `dex.generate_swap_messages` would remain the same if we would want to generate a swap message on a different dex thanks to this API Abstraction.
+The format used here in `dex.generate_swap_messages` would remain the same if we would want to generate a swap message on a different dex thanks to this API Aastraction.

 ```rust
 pub(crate) fn swap_msg(